apache/flink-statefun/docs/sdk/modules.md

 ## Embedded Module

-Embedded modules are co-located with, and embedded within, the {flink} runtime.
+Embedded modules are co-located with, and embedded within, the Apache Flink® runtime.

 This module type only supports JVM based languages and are defined by implementing the ``StatefulFunctionModule`` interface.
 Embedded modules offer a single configuration method where stateful functions are bound to the system based on their [function type]({{ site.baseurl }}/concepts/logical.html#function-address).